jaylane/job-scheduler/docs/DESIGN.md

       * jobID is the ID of the job to stream the output of
       * output is

+### Tradeoff
+For the interest of time each worker will store a logfile locally on the server.
+The log files will persist through the life of the server.
+This would not be ideal in a production instance.
+In a real world implemention I would store logging data in an s3 bucket or via a vendor logging solution such as Datadog.

 ### Job package

 The job package will define the structs containing the information about the specific processes spawned by the worker.